 The mission of the University's MOT program is to graduate a diverse population of practitioners who have the skills necessary to analyze human occupation and to implement science-driven and evidence-based interventions that promote quality of life for the clients whom they serve.
 The graduates will contribute to their profession and to a global society through their competence, ethical standards and professionalism.

-The University of St. Augustine offers our MOT program in St. Augustine, FL and San Marcos, CA (coming soon to Austin, TX campus*).
+The University of St. Augustine offers our MOT program in St. Augustine, FL, San Marcos, CA and Austin, TX.*

 An occupational therapist selects therapeutic procedures that are meaningful to the individual receiving treatment and are designed to achieve improved functional outcomes.
 For example:

 - A premature infant who needs feeding reflexes stimulated

 - An 8-year-old child who has trouble coordinating handwriting

 - An individual who has had a stroke, has the use of only one hand, and needs help to be independent with daily activities

 - The elderly person who wants to remain at home but needs her kitchen adapted so meals can be prepared safely and independently

 - Adapting the work environment to help someone maintain their job